Project 11356R frigate: Operational history

 On 3 November 2016, as part of Russian military intervention in the Syrian Civil War, Admiral Grigorivich was deployed to the Mediterranean Sea for the first time.
 On 15 November 2016, it launched Kalibr cruise missiles on IS and Al-Nusra targets in Syria's Idlib and Homs provinces, destroying ammunition warehouses, gathering and training centers and weapon production plants.

 Admiral Grigorovich was redeployed to the Mediterranean Sea in April 2017, following the US missile strikes against Syria.
 She joined the Mediterranean squadron again on 24 December 2020.

 On 12 April 2022, a Grigorovich-class frigate reportedly shot down a Bayraktar TB2 drone during the 2022 Russian invasion of Ukraine.
 On 22 April a Grigorovich-class frigate reportedly fired Kalibr cruise missiles against Ukrainian targets.

 Export

 As part of the deal signed on 20 October 2018 for delivery of Admiral Butakov and Admiral Istomin frigates to the Indian Navy, Rosoboronexport and Goa Shipyard have signed an additional contract for two more Admiral Grigorovich-class frigates to be license-built at Goa Shipyard in India.
 Under the contract, Russia will provide India the technological know-how to build the frigates on its own.
-The final cost for the two vessels is yet to be determined, but was estimated at US$500 million.
+The final cost for the two vessels is yet to be determined, but was estimated at US$500 million for the foreign content.
 The Indian Navy should receive the ships in 2026 and 2027, respectively.